slpurdy/Hackathon00/README.md

 ## BONUS:

 - Use [Real Data]https://data.memphistn.gov/ in your app
+- If a data source from the Memphis Data Hub give you .json, use that file in your server.
+- If a data source is already hosted on an API, make an API call from your server and return results to your frontend app.

 # Now Fork this Repo, update this README below and happy coding!